 The goal is to develop precise treatments that target only the cells involved in myelin repair, avoiding other parts of the body.

-MS is a chronic condition caused by harmful immune responses that attack the body’s own nerve cells.
-How these immune responses are controlled is still not fully understood.
-However, recent evidence suggests that certain immune cells, including neutrophils and T cells, play important roles in this process.
 Neutrophils are a type of white blood cell that typically help protect against infection, but in MS, they may contribute to nerve cell damage.
-T cells are another type of immune cell involved in coordinating the body’s immune response, and one type, called pathogenic Th17 cells, is known to contribute to MS.
+T cells are another type of immune cell involved in coordinating the body’s immune response, and one type, called pathogenic Th17 cells, contributes to MS.

-Dr Iain Comerford and his team are investigating how neutrophils interact with T cells in MS to drive inflammation in the brain and spinal cord.
-Their preliminary findings in a model of MS suggest that neutrophils may prompt T cells to adopt a “pro-inflammatory” profile that worsens MS-related damage.
-This project will study the specific signals between neutrophils and T cells to better understand how this harmful interaction occurs.
+Dr Iain Comerford and his team have explored how neutrophils interact with Th17 cells in MS to drive inflammation in the brain and spinal cord.
+Their earlier findings in a model of MS suggested that neutrophils may prompt Th17 cells to adopt a state that promotes inflammation (pro-inflammatory) that worsens MS-related damage.

 Multiple Sclerosis (MS) is a disease that can cause nerve damage even before noticeable symptoms appear.
-For doctors, this early phase is like solving a puzzle with missing pieces—they see unexplained brain abnormalities but lack a full picture.
+For doctors, this early phase is like solving a puzzle with missing pieces – they see unexplained brain abnormalities but lack a full picture.
 This project aims to fill in these gaps using advanced blood tests, patient information, electronic health records and cutting-edge technologies such as artificial intelligence (AI).